 In 1969 BRE became the West Coast factory backed racing team for Datsun achieving success in SCCA with both the Datsun 2000 roadster and 240Z.

-For the 1971 season IMSA expanded the professional Trans Am series to include a class for 2.5 liter and under sedans.
+For the 1971 season SCCA expanded the professional Trans Am series to include a class for 2.5 liter and under sedans.
 BRE prepared and campaigned three Datsun 510 sedans winning the Championship in 1971 and 1972 beating Alfa Romeo and BMW.
-The series was discontinued for 1973 and Pete Brock moved on to pursue other interests.
+The series was discontinued for 1973 and Peter Brock moved on to pursue other interests.

 Against All Odds - Detailed documentary of the BRE victory in the 1971 2.5 Challenge Trans Am Championship